dbiservices/yak/collections/ansible_collections/yak/core/roles/artifacts/README.md

 - The artifact structures and files must exist in the artifact provider.
 - You must have correct credentials and permissions to access artifacts.
 - Per artifact provider requisites:
-  - `aws_s3`: a bucket named 'yak' and the secret key in environment variables.
+  - `aws_s3`: a bucket named 'yak' and the AWS secret keys in environment variables.
-  - `azure_storage_blob`: a Blob SAS token in the environement variable `AZURE_AZCOPY_BLOB_SAS_TOKEN` with at least read permissions (can be generated in the GUI).
+  - `azure_storage_blob`: a Blob SAS token in the environement variable `AZURE_AZCOPY_BLOB_SAS_TOKEN` with at least read permissions (can be generated in the GUI, check the Azure documentation for more information about SAS token).
-  - `oci_object_storage`: a bucket named 'yak' and the secret key in environment variables.
+  - `oci_object_storage`: a bucket named 'yak' and the OCI secret keys in environment variables.
   - `yak_local_storage`: A local directory in the container with the artifacts.
 This would most likely be a mount point from the host.
 The default is `/yak_local_storage,` but you can change the default by changing the environment variable `YAK_LOCAL_STORAGE_PATH` (example: `export YAK_LOCAL_STORAGE_PATH=/yak_local_storage`).

 ### From configuration